MAHARAJA763/mhrj-angular-toast-scroll/README.md

 # MhrjAngularToastScroll

-> npm i mhrj-angular-toast-scroll --save

 This package is for toast service in angular

 ## How to use

+first install the package using below npm command

+> npm i mhrj-angular-toast-scroll --save

 import `ToastScrollService` from `mhrj-angular-toast-scroll`